Ceeddy/ced.inc/README.md

 3. Replace text and images with your content.

 ## Notes
-- Buttons like **Book a Call** are wired as demos; swap in your Calendly/Meet/Zoom links.
+- Buttons like **Book a Call** are wired to work; swap in your Calendly/Meet/Zoom links.
 - The contact form is client‑only for now.
-Hook to a service (Netlify Forms, Formspree) or your own backend to collect submissions.

-© 2025 — MIT License
+© 2025 — 254KE License